valbok/HEngine/README.md

 It is an attempt to solve a Hamming distance range query problem in a large scale set.

+Is supposed to handle only 64 bit binary strings.

 As you can see in an following example, to compute a hamming distance and fetch matched items from a set of 752420 values takes around 0.04 sec when linear searching takes not less 1 sec.

     HEngine/tests$ ./query 7 "data/db/table.txt"